peterweissbier/QEMU-KVM-virt-manager/README.md

    * Then just `autostart` it like so,

          sudo virsh net-autostart default
 ---

-## What to do if you cannot access storage file, and get "Permission denied Error in KVM Libvirt"
+## What to do if you cannot access storage file and get "Permission denied Error in KVM Libvirt"

    * Step 1: Edit `/etc/libvirt/qemu.conf` file: